-A portion of the men performed a series of cognitive performance tests 4 years later.
+A portion of the men (500 in number) performed a series of cognitive performance and memory tests 4 years later.
 Levels of dementia including incident related and Alzheimer’s were considered.
 Dietary intake was assessed using a 4-day food questionnaire recorded at baseline.
 Over nearly 22 years, 337 men were diagnosed with dementia.
 In this study, lifestyle factors were considered as well as their nutritional state.
 They also looked at the presence of a particular gene called APOE4 which is linked to a predisposition for the development of Alzheimer’s disease.

 Ingredients Offering Choline